isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-01-01-post-the-jiapu-chronicles-whats-in-a-name.md

 The chapter on surnames from the genealogy of the Bai (白) clan from Bangtou Town in Anxi County in Fujian province (福建安溪榜头), China, is a classic example of how surnames and district names reveal information about the lineage and migration history of a clan.
 The chapter begins by pointing out the uncertainty of the surname’s origin, with four possible origins proposed.
 These origins separately suggest that the Bai surname descended from either an official, Bai Fu (白阜), who lived during the pre-dynastic times of the Yan Emperor; Bai Fen (白份, 12th-century BCE), lord of the feudal state of Zhang; Bai Yibing (白乙丙, 7th-century BCE), a general of the State of Qin; or Bai Gongsheng (白公胜, 5th-century BCE), an advisor in the State of Chu.

-The second section of this chapter deals with the origin of district-names (<i>junwang</i> 郡望) of the Bai clan. district names refer to the geographical areas where clans first originated or prospered.
+The second section of this chapter deals with the origin of district-names (<i>junwang</i> 郡望) of the Bai clan.
+District names refer to the geographical areas where clans first originated or prospered.
 The district-names associated with the Bai clan are: Fengyi (冯翊, in modern-day Shanxi); Taiyuan (太原, in modern-day Shanxi); Nanyang (南阳, in modern-day Henan); and Xiangshan in the Luoyang area (洛阳香山, in modern-day Henan).
 This is followed by the migration history of the Bai clan from northern China into the southern regions.
 The first ancestor to migrate to Anxi was Yi Yu (逸宇公) during the Ming Dynasty in 1424 CE.
 Yi Yu escaped to Anxi with his family when they were falsely accused of treason.

 <div style="background-color: white;">
 <br/>
 <img src="/images/vol-9-issue-4/jiapu/lu_generation_chart.jpg" style="width:70%;">
-<i>The Lu clan’s generation chart is an example of how traditional Chinese generation charts are laid out.
+The Lu clan’s generation chart is an example of how traditional Chinese generation charts are laid out.
 It is limited to five generations, with the first generation at the top and the fifth at the bottom.
-It is read from right to left.
-Meishan Tiannei Lu shi jiapu</i> (Genealogy of the Loo clan from Tiannei Town in the Meishan area), 1994, Singapore Loo Clan Association, Singapore.</div>
+It is read from right to left. <i>Meishan Tiannei Lu shi jiapu (Genealogy of the Loo clan from Tiannei Town in the Meishan area), 1994, Singapore Loo Clan Association, Singapore.</i></div>

 #### **Generation Chart (Shi Xi Tu 世系图)**